crispinalan/widget-draughts/README.md

 ```
 Then use dpkg again to reinstall the Widget Draughts deb package.

-The _sudo apt-get install -f_  attempts to fix (-f) the problem by installing the missing dependencies. dpkg will install widgetdraughts once the all dependencies are present.
+The _sudo apt-get install -f_  attempts to fix (-f) the problem by installing the missing dependencies.
+The dpkg will install Widget Draughts once the all dependencies are present.

 So for for the Raspberry Pi you would run